absolute-quantum/cats-blender-plugin/README.md

 # Cats Blender Plugin (0.8.0)

 A tool designed to shorten steps needed to import and optimize models into VRChat.
-Compatible models are: MMD, XNALara, Mixamo, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more
+Compatible models are: MMD, XNALara, Mixamo, Source Engine, Unreal Engine, DAZ/Poser, Blender Rigify, Sims 2, Motion Builder, 3DS Max and potentially more

 With Cats it takes only a few minutes to upload your model into VRChat.
 All the hours long processes of fixing your models are compressed into a few functions!